RyanNgWH/WhichCard-backend/docs/user/updateUserById.md

 ### 200 OK - Succesfully updates the user

-Successfully updates and returns the user with the given id.
+Successfully updates and returns the updated user with the given id.

 #### Schema